JamesWilko/Payday-2-BLT-Docs/docs/globals/functions.md

 	log( "Hello World!" )
 	log( tostring(managers.player:player_unit():key()) )

-### file.GetDirectories( path )
-Get all child directories of the specified path, relative to the PAYDAY 2 executable.
-`path` The path to check for child directories.

-	file.GetDirectories( "mods/" )

-### file.GetFiles( dir )
-Get all files inside the specified directory `dir`.
-`dir` The directory to check for any child files.

-	file.GetFiles( "mods/base/lua/" )

-### file.RemoveDirectory( path )
-Removes an empty directory at directory `path`.
-`path` The path to the directory to remove.
-`returns` True if the directory was removed, false if the directory could not be removed.

-	local removed = file.RemoveDirectory( "mods/my_mod/" )

 ### dohttpreq( url, callback(data, id), [progress_callback(id, bytes, total_bytes)] )
 Performs a HTTP/S request to the specified URL.
 If successful, returns any retrieved data to the callback.
 `url` The URL to attempt to retrieve data from.